 The major cause of population decline is habitat destruction.
 Efforts to restore the population revolve around restoring its natural habitat, tallgrass prairies.
 Learn more about prairie restoration programs and ways to get involved.

-Chicago Wilderness works with two lead partners, Audubon Great Lakes Region and the Illinois Department of Natural Resources, to drive Henslow's Sparrow conservation efforts.
+Chicago Wilderness works with two lead partners, Audubon Great Lakes and the Illinois Audubon Society, to drive Henslow's Sparrow conservation efforts.
 The lead partners, in turn, coordinate with numerous other organizations across the region.
 The Henslow's Sparrow conservation effort is part of the Chicago Wilderness Priority Species Focus Area.